kapral18/ytsurf/README.md

 ytsurf --download how to make ramen

 # Select a specific video format before playback/download
-ytsurf --format 8k space video
+ytsurf --format space video

 # Search for a channel
 ytsurf --channel the primetime

 # View watch history
 ytsurf --history

+#use rofi instead of fzf
+ytsurf --rofi

 # interactive use
 ytsurf